mysamyr/songs/README.md

 - run `npm run build` in `/projects/client/` folder for building script file once
 - run `npm run build:dev` for building script file in watch mode
-- run `npm run start:dev` to start development server for client
+- run `npm run server` to start development server for client
 - development server exposes on `http://localhost:3000`
 - for production, you can use [nginx](https://www.nginx.com/) to serve static files from `/projects/client/public` folder or Docker (see below)